alisa1eli/ot-harjoitustyo/README.md

 When a user signed in, he/she

     can start a new game
-    can start an old game
-    can delete their history of results
-    can delete their account
+    can delete their history of results ( in developing ) can delete their account ( in developing )

 ---------------------------